 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.

-Specified Individual support If your child has been identified by the class teacher/SENCo as needing a particularly high level of individual or small group teaching this can be provided via a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).
+Specified Individual support If your child has been identified by the class teacher/SENCo as needing a particularly high level of individual or small group teaching this can be provided via an Education, Health and Care Plan (EHCP).

 Usually your child will also need specialist support in school from a professional outside the school.
 This may be from:

 - Local Authority central services such as the Communication Disorders Team (CDT)